Enjoy sky high savings with complete home insulation today!

 The best loft insulation between rafters is mineral wool insulation because it provides the best cost-to-performance ratio in terms of heat retention.
 It’s normally made from rock or glass and is one of the most affordable insulation materials on the market.
 Mineral wool is also eco-friendly and relatively sustainable to produce.

 However, the best loft rafter insulation material and insulation costs can vary depending on your specific circumstances, such as your budget, loft type, existing insulation, and installation difficulty.
+The cost to replace loft insulation instead of starting from scratch may also differ.
 Taking these into consideration will help you make the best choice.

 Let’s have a look at all of the main loft rafter insulation materials you will come across on the market.